William fitz Duncan

-William had several marriages.
-His first marriage was over, presumably through death, by the year 1137, when he married Alice, daughter of William Meschin.
+In 1137, William married Alice, daughter of William Meschin.
 By the latter, he had a son, also called William (William of Egremont or William the Atheling), who died in 1160, and three daughters, including Cicely, Lady of Skipton, who married William le Gros, 1st Earl of Albemarle.
 His marriage brought him the lordship of Copeland, of which his wife was co-heiress.

-He also had a large number of bastards, probably including Wimund of the Isles.
-It is now presumed that Domnall mac Uilleim, and the Meic Uilleim clan that repeatedly rebelled against later Scottish kings in their quest to gain the Scottish throne, were legitimate descendants of a marriage to a daughter of Óengus of Moray.
-This daughter was a granddaughter and heir general of King Lulach.
+It has historically been presumed that had a large number of bastards, including Wimund of the Isles, who was recorded to be the son of the earl of Moray and for which there is strong circumstantial evidence to support as being William's illegitimate child.
+It has been compellingly supposed and is presumed that Domnall mac Uilleim, and the Meic Uilleim clan that repeatedly rebelled against later Scottish kings in their quest to gain the Scottish throne, must have been descendants of an earlier, legitimate marriage William had to a descendant of Lulach.
+The continuing support for the Meic Uilleim in Moray, together with their obviously Gaelic background, can best be explained by the assumption that Domnall's mother was a daughter of Óengus of Moray.
+Such a Moravian origin would explain the strong support the otherwise bastard Meic Uilleims enjoyed in Moray and Ross, as well as the Gaelic stylization of their surname.
 Domnall mac Uilleim was killed on 31 July 1187 in an uprising against King William the Lion.